xgloria/Jade001_mapsample/README.md

 -------

-When you find the folders in the repository, open the index.md file. put the html file name in the iframe src, set the height and width as demanded.
+When you find the folders in the github repository, open the index.md file. put the html file name in the iframe src, set the height and width as demanded.
 ><iframe src="Jade001_SampleMap.html" height="500" width="600"></iframe>

 go to the Settings of the Repository

-roll down to Github Pages->Source->in Branch, select main branch(this may change upon need) "main/roots", and the link for the Github pages will appear on the screen
+roll down to Github Pages->Source->in Branch, select main branch(this may change upon need) "main/roots", and the link for the Github pages will appear on the screen.

 **Further notices**

 In -_config.yml, you can put theme, title, description, logo, etc. in.
 You can even insert a map there(idk why to do so, but you see, it’s quite versatile...)
-And for the logo, pay attention to the route again.
+And for the logo, pay attention to it route.